 Get creative and use a bell or buzzer as a reminder of the agenda schedule.

-Be diligent with doing this for a few times and people will learn that when the buzzer sounds its time to move on.
+Be diligent with doing this a few times and people will learn that when the buzzer sounds, it’s time to move on.

-4. Table off Topics
+5. Table off Topics

 Some topics may require a separate meeting so be sure to follow up and schedule a time to discuss.

-5. Note Taker
+6. Assign a Note Taker

 If possible, send meeting notes to attendees as an additional measure of communication and accountability for follow-up.

 Being deliberate and strategic with meeting planning is one way to honor those who support the church and include them in the process.